 Many women may mistake amniotic fluid leaks for urinary incontinence, which is generally common in pregnancy.
 Large amniotic fluid losses will usually be accompanied by a decrease in fetal movements.

-If there is a suspicion that you are losing amniotic fluid in the first or second trimester of pregnancy, you are advised to proceed immediately to the emergency room.
-Amniotic fluid loss can interfere with fetal development and can be life-threatening to the baby, which is why any losses should be assessed promptly.
+If you suspect that you are leaking amniotic fluid in the first or second trimester of pregnancy, you are advised to proceed immediately to the emergency room.
+Great losses of amniotic fluid can interfere with normal fetal development and can be life-threatening to the baby, which is why any losses should be assessed promptly.

 Some signs that may indicate that amniotic fluid is leaking include:

 - Wet underwear with an odorless and colorless liquid;